 Town of Chester AR-3 - Agricultural Residential District Uses Requiring Site Plan Approval.
-Accessory uses Bed & breakfast per §98-29.
-Contractor's equipment storage as an accessory use to a residential use in conformance with §98-22A.
-Clustered developments with approval per §98-25 and with lot areas as required in said section and set forth in this table.
-Site Plan approval shall be required by the Planning Board only for multipurpose or community buildings, recreation or other facilities or areas as determined by the Planning Board.
-Customary accessory buildings, including swimming and wading pools not operated for gain, private garage, storage building or carport.
-Keeping of not more than one horse per acre for each acre above two acres, for personal use, on a minimum three acre lot.
-Keeping of not more than a total of five dogs or cats over six months of age or two or more domestic animals or 25 fowl or the keeping and breeding of fish.
-Customary home occupations, including (a) family day-care home; (b) group family day-care home, per §98-29H(2)(a) only for a permitted single-family dwelling.
-(Reserved) 4.
+Accessory uses 1.
+Bed & breakfast per §98-29.
+Customary accessory buildings, including swimming and wading pools not operated for gain, private 2.
+Contractor's equipment storage as an accessory use to a residential use in conformance with §98-22A. garage, storage building or carport.
+2. Keeping of not more than one horse per acre for each acre above two acres, for personal use, on a minimum three acre lot.
+3. Clustered developments with approval per §98-25 and with lot areas as required in said section and set forth in this table.
+Site Plan approval shall be required by the Planning Board only for 3.
+Keeping of not more than a total of five dogs or cats over six months of age or two or more domestic animals or 25 fowl or the keeping and breeding of fish. multipurpose or community buildings, recreation or other facilities or areas as determined by the Planning Board.
+4. Customary home occupations, including (a) family day-care home; (b) group family day-care home, per \$98-29H(2)(a) only for a permitted single-family dwelling.
+5. (Reserved) 4.
 Veterinarian's office and/or dog kennel accessory to a residence per §98-29.
 6. Customary accessory uses parking and loading areas pursuant to §98-22 and signs pursuant to §98-21.
-5. Church or similar places of worship, parish houses, seminaries, convents, dormitories and related uses per §98-29.
-5. 6.
-Cemeteries.
-6. 7.
-Bed & breakfast inn as per §98-29 within one mile of the LB-SL District.
+5. Church or similar places of worship, parish houses, seminaries, convents, dormitories and related uses per §98 29.
+Y ' 5.
+6. Cemeteries.
+6. 7Bed & breakfast inn as per §98-29 within on mile of the LB-SL District.
 7. 8.
 Storage of non-farm materials, products and equipment in barns and outbuildings already in existence prior to May 2003.
 Changes in storage of materials shall require notice of the Building Inspector and Planning Board review, if required by the Building Inspector.
 Barns, silos and related buildings, provided they conform to yard requirements for principal buildings and uses.
 Accessory produce storage structures and packing warehouses.
 Seasonal roadside stand no larger than 300 square feet, for the sale of agricultural products grown principally on the premises.
 Non-seasonal stand no larger than 1,000 square feet in area for the sale of agricultural produce, set back at least 50 feet from the road.
 Outdoor storage of farm equipment, provided it is not located in the front yard.
 Dormitories or residence for employees living on the premises.
-9. Schools: a.
-Private schools, colleges and other educational institutions as per §98-29.
-13. Same as 6 above. b.
+Same as 6 above. a.
+Private schools, colleges and other educational institutions as per §98-29. b.
 Day care centers and nursery schools as per §98-29.
 10. Annual membership clubs providing outdoor recreational activity per \$98-29.
 8. Small-scale solar energy systems per §98-40 D. 9.
 Large-scale solar energy systems per §98-40 E. 10.
 Utility scale solar energy systems per §98-40 F. 11.
-Public utility structures and rights-of-way per \$98-29.
+Public utility structures and rights-of-way per §98-29.
 12. Excavation and removal of soil, subject to per §§98-12 and